MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/remote-update.md

     - **Final** This option is best for devices used by VIPs and in large settings after large-scale validation has been completed.
 Updates start deployment only after 90 days have elapsed from the release of the new firmware version.
 Previously called **Defer by 90 days**.
 5. Select **Update**.

 To see which phase devices are in, see the **Firmware auto-update** column in the Teams admin center.
-To see which devices are part of a specific phase, use the **Filter** option.
+To see which devices are part of a specific phase, use the **Filter** option with the **Auto-update phase** parameter.

 To revert a device firmware update, you need to reset your device to its factory settings.
 Reset your device using the instructions from its manufacturer.